Deinacrida carinata

-Deinacrida carinata, also known as the Herekopare wētā or Foveaux wētā is one of the smallest of the 11 species of giant wētā that belong to the genus Deinacrida, and is a member of the Anostostomatidae family.
-It is endemic to New Zealand and is currently restricted to a few offshore predator free islands: Herekopare Island, Kundy Island, Tihaka/Pig Island and Whenua Hou/Codfish Island.
+Deinacrida carinata, also known as the Herekopare wētā or Foveaux wētā, is one of the smallest of the 11 species of giant wētā that belong to the genus Deinacrida, and is a member of the family Anostostomatidae.
+It is endemic to New Zealand and is currently restricted to a few offshore predator free islands: Herekopare Island, Kundy Island, Tihaka / Pig Island and Whenua Hou / Codfish Island.
 D.carinata is a protected species and is nationally endangered.

 Description

 Deinacrida carinata is the smallest species of giant wētā, with a body length of around 25-40mm.
 Furthermore, this species displays sexual dimorphism, with adult females being larger and weighing around 6g, whereas males typically weigh around 2g.
 This species is a dull brown colour which helps with its camouflage to avoid being detected by predators.
 In addition, D. carinata have prominent spines on their tibia, which they use as a form of defence against their attackers.